gabrielcuvillier/stdext/README.md

 Probably not that much interesting to you in its current form.
 Certainly I'll make this evolve towards something intended for general public usage.

+Copyright (c) 2019 - Gabriel Cuvillier, Continuation Labs (www.continuation-labs.com)

-Licensed under the MPL 2.0 License.
+Licensed under the MIT License.